FAQ's

-Lessons are conducted via Zoom.
+Lessons are conducted via Google Meet / Zoom.
 All you need is a computer with zoom installed or accessed from the browser and an internet connection.

 No, you do not need a chessboard for the lessons.
 We use software by which the coach will share his screen, and the students can see the board.
 A chessboard can be used by the students to do their homework.